Fluorescence-Detected Circular Dichroism of a Chiral Molecular Monolayer with Dielectric Metasurfaces

-Metasurfaces were engineered to have concurrent electric and magnetic dipolar Mie resonances coinciding with the absorption of the molecular monolayer.
-These overlapping modes enhance optical chirality density due to strong electric and magnetic near fields that maintain the phase properties of incident CPL, and disk nanoantennas enable facile tuning of such resonances (see SI for further detail).\cite{solomon2018enantiospecific,hu2020high,mohammadi2019accessible,graf2019achiral,kivshar:2013, siday2019terahertz,yang2018nonradiating} Nanodisk arrays were fabricated in single-crystalline silicon layers grown on sapphire substrates.
-The fabricated arrays are $100\mu \text{m} \times 100\mu \text{m}$, with nominal disk height $h=80\,\text{nm}$, disk radii $r=90-105\,\text{nm}$, and pitch $a=300\,\text{nm}$.
-Figure 1b includes experimental transmission spectra of three example bare silicon metasurfaces with nominal disk radii of $r=92,\, 97, \,\text{and}\, 103\,\text{nm}$.
-We simulate these metasurfaces with a layer of chiral medium on top, where layer height $h_l=10\,\text{nm}$, and layer radius, $r_l=r-10\,\text{nm}$ (see SI), finding that the simulated transmission (dotted line, Figure 1b) is in good agreement with experiments.
-Furthermore, dips in the transmission spectra correspond to concurrent electric and magnetic Mie resonances; the simulated electric field plots of Figure 1d are indicative of these overlapping resonances and show strong electric fields extending into the chiral layer.\cite{solomon2018enantiospecific} Near these resonances, and just blue-shifted ($\lambda=565\,\text{nm}$ vs. $\lambda=570\,\text{nm}$), optical chirality density in the chiral layer reaches a maximum enhancement (Figure 1e).
+Metasurfaces were engineered to have concurrent electric and magnetic dipolar Mie resonances coinciding with the molecular monolayer absorption, a condition known as the first Kerker condition at which optical chirality density was found to be highly enhanced in our previous work.\cite{solomon2018enantiospecific} These overlapping modes enhance optical chirality density due to strong electric and magnetic near fields that maintain the phase properties of incident CPL, and disk nanoantennas enable facile tuning of such resonances (see SI and Figure S1 for further detail).\cite{solomon2018enantiospecific,hu2020high,mohammadi2019accessible,graf2019achiral,kivshar:2013, siday2019terahertz,yang2018nonradiating,decker2015high,decker2016resonant} Nanodisk arrays were fabricated in single-crystalline silicon layers grown on sapphire substrates.
+The fabricated arrays are $100\mu\text{m}\times100\mu\text{m}$, with nominal disk height $h$=80nm, disk radii $r=$90-105nm, and pitch $a$=300nm.
+Figure 1b includes experimental transmission spectra of three example bare silicon metasurfaces with nominal disk radii of $r$=92, 97, and 103nm, with representative SEMs in Figure 1c.
+We simulate these metasurfaces with a layer of chiral medium on top, where layer height $h_l$=10nm, and layer radius, $r_l=r$-10nm (see SI), finding that the simulated transmission (dotted line, Figure 1b) is in good agreement with experiments.
+Dips in the transmission spectra correspond to concurrent electric and magnetic Mie resonances; the simulated electric field plots of Figure 1d are indicative of these overlapping resonances and show strong electric fields extending into the chiral layer.\cite{solomon2018enantiospecific} Near these resonances, and just blue-shifted ($\lambda$=565nm vs. $\lambda$=570nm), optical chirality density in the chiral layer reaches a maximum enhancement (Figure 1e).
 Here, we define the optical chirality density as $\text{C}=-\frac{\omega}{2}\text{Im}(\textbf{D}^*\cdot\textbf{B}$) and the enhancement factor as C/$\text{C}_\text{CPL}$, where $\text{C}_\text{CPL}=\frac{\epsilon_{0}\omega}{2c}E_{0}^2$, the optical chirality density of CPL alone.\cite{cohen:2010,barron:2009, Poulikakos:2018} The small shift between peak C/C$_{\text{CPL}}$ and resonance center wavelength occurs due to the balance between the relative phases and intensities of the electric \& magnetic fields.\cite{shings}